HOZELOCK WONDERHOZE - THE GOOD AND THE BAD

 Hozelock 'Wonderhoze'

 At both ends of the Wonderhoze there is a Hozelock Aquastop connector which means that if I disconnect my Hozelock 2669 Multi-Spray Gun from the end of it, for example, the water is trapped within the Wonderhoze and I don't get a shower in the process.
 If I disconnect the Aquastop connector from the tap, then the water is also trapped in the hosepipe.
-NOTE: You will want to turn off the tap first if you don't want water still flowing from it, obviously.
+NOTE: You will want to turn off the tap first if you don't want water still flowing from the tap, obviously.

 What I found a bit of getting used to was the pressure inside the Wonderhoze.
-As long as there is water inside the hosepipe, under pressure, it is fat and similar to a normal plastic hosepipe but more flexible so, to get the Wonderhoze soft again for easy storage, you have to empty it.
-I turn off my outside water tap and then use the nozzle/gun to empty it.
+As long as there is water inside the hosepipe, under pressure, it is fat and similar to a normal plastic hosepipe but more flexible so, to get the Wonderhoze soft again for easy storage, you have to empty it and this is how: I turn off my outside water tap and then use the nozzle/gun to empty it.
 Believe me, it holds a lot of water (I empty mine into a watering can).
 While the water is being ejected, the worm starts to wither and shrink like the witch's legs under the house in The Wizard of Oz, and it becomes more flexible.

 My garden is only about 30ft x 30ft and so I bought the 12.5 metre which can easily drape the hosepipe over my outside tap when empty, as seen in the above image.